Rabb Graduate Center, 135

 ExpertiseAmerican and African American Literature and Culture; Critical Race Theory; Gender and Sexuality Studies; Multiethnic Feminisms

-ProfileI am an associate professor of English and African and Afro American Studies, with affiliations in Women's and Gender Studies and American Studies.
-My research interests include 19th to 21st-century American and African American literature and culture, gender studies and multiethnic feminisms, and theories of race and racial formation.
-My first book, Against the Closet: Black Political Longing and the Erotics of Race, was published by Duke University Press in 2012.
-Considering genres from the slave narrative to science fiction, Against the Closet analyzes African American literary depictions of transgressive sexualities in order to illuminate the ways in which race, politics, and sexuality intersect in the social/racial ordering of United States culture and in the making of African American literature.
-I am currently at work on a new book project that analyzes the ideological and political implications of generic experimentation in black cultural production of the "post-racial" period.
+A two-time winner of the Darwin T. Turner Award for Best Essay of the Year in _African American Review_, Abdur-Rahman has been awarded fellowships from the Ford Foundation, the Woodrow Wilson Foundation, the American Association of University Women, the Mellon Foundation, the W.E.B Du Bois Institute at Harvard University, and the JFK Institute at the Freie Universität Berlin.
+Her first book _Against the Closet: Black Political Longing and the Erotics of Race_, was published by Duke University Press in 2012.
+Considering genres from the slave narrative to science fiction, this book analyzes African American literary depictions of transgressive sexualities in order to illuminate the ways in which race, politics, and sexuality intersect in the social/racial ordering of United States culture and in the making of African American literature.

 |AAAS||79b||Afro-American Literature of the Twentieth Century|